Shortcut Graphs and Groups: Combinations

-\begin{thm} \thmlabel{toig} Let $\phi \colon \Gamma \to T$ be a tree of graphs with discrete edge graphs satisfying the following two conditions. \begin{enumerate} \item The vertex graphs $\Gamma_v$ are uniformly (strongly) shortcut in the sense that there exists $\theta \ge 3$ (and $\xi \in (0,1)$) such that $\theta$ bounds the lengths of the ($\xi$-almost) isometric cycles of every vertex graph. \item For some $M \in \N$, for every attaching map $\Gamma_{v,P}$ of $\phi$, the diameter of $\Gamma_{v,P}(\Gamma_P)$ is at most $M$. \item Every arc of $T$ has length $M$. \end{enumerate} Then $\Gamma$ is (strongly) shortcut. \end{thm} \begin{proof} We will first consider the case where the vertex graphs are shortcut.
+\begin{thm} \thmlabel{toig} Let $\phi \colon \Gamma \to T$ be a tree of graphs with discrete edge graphs satisfying the following conditions. \begin{enumerate} \item The vertex graphs $\Gamma_v$ are uniformly (strongly) shortcut in the sense that there exists $\theta \ge 3$ (and $\xi \in (0,1)$) such that $\theta$ bounds the lengths of the ($\xi$-almost) isometric cycles of every vertex graph. \item The arcs of $T$ all have some common length $M$ such that, for every attaching map $\Gamma_{v,P}$ of $\phi$, the diameter of $\Gamma_{v,P}(\Gamma_P)$ is at most $M$. \end{enumerate} Then $\Gamma$ is (strongly) shortcut. \end{thm} \begin{proof} We will first consider the case where the vertex graphs are shortcut.
 Let $f \colon C \to \Gamma$ be an isometric cycle.
 If $f$ maps entirely into a single vertex graph then $|C| \le \theta$ by hypothesis.
 So, suppose the image of $f$ contains some edge in the lift $\tilde P$ of an arc $P$ of $T$.
 Then, since $f$ is injective, it must traverse all of $\tilde P$ and, by consideration of $\phi \comp f$, it must also traverse some other lift $\hat P$ of $P$ in the opposite direction.
 Let $Q$ and $Q'$ be the segments of $C$ which map isomorphically to $\tilde P$ and $\hat P$.
 Let $u \in Q$ and $u' \in Q'$ be endpoints of $Q$ and $Q'$ mapping to the same vertex graph.
 Then $d_{\Gamma}\bigl(f(u),f(u')\bigr) \le M$ and so $d_C(u,u') \le M$ whereas $Q$ and $Q'$ each have length $M$.
 Hence the geodesic segment $R$ of $C$ between $u$ and $u'$ is disjoint from the interiors of $Q$ and $Q'$.
 The same goes for the geodesic segment $R'$ between the other pair of endpoints of $Q$ and $Q'$.
 Then $C$ is covered by the segments $Q$, $Q'$, $R$ and $R'$, each of which has length at most $M$.
 Hence the lengths of the isometric cycles of $\Gamma$ are bounded by $\max\{\theta, 4M\}$.